InfoSecInnovations/concierge/README.md

 While we're currently more focused on the GUI element, we have provided some CLI scripts to be able to perform some functions without launching the web app.

+One notable feature is that the `loader` script loads an entire directory of documents which the GUI is currently unable to do.

 To use them you can navigate to the `cli` subdirectory or append `cli.` to the script name from the parent directory.

 Make sure you are running inside the venv.